capactio/capact/cmd/ocftool/docs/ocftool_action_status.md

 # Get the status of a specified Action's workflow execution:
 ocftool action status ACTION

-# Gets the status from an last-run Action's workflow execution:
+# Gets the status from a last-run Action's workflow execution:
 ocftool action status @latest

 ```